oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 For **HCP Vault Secrets**
 For example, let's suppose a URL like:

-<pre> jdbc:oracle:thin:@config-hcpvault://first-app </pre>
+<pre> jdbc:oracle:thin:@config-hcpvault://app_name </pre>
-And the JSON Payload for the secret first-app stored in the HCP Vault Secrets would look like the following:
+And the JSON Payload for a secret stored within the application app_name in the HCP Vault Secrets would look like the following:

 ```json
 {